 Measurement of income inequality is generally concerned with inequality in disposable incomes (after benefits and after direct taxes).
 The tax and benefit system acts to reduce inequality: disposable income is distributed more equally than income excluding benefits or before deducting taxes.

 OECD figures suggest that the UK has among the highest levels of income inequality in the UK is higher than in most European countries but is lower than in the United States, based on the Gini coefficient for equivalised disposable income (i.e. disposable income adjusted for differences in household size and composition).
-Data published by Eurostat gives a slightly different picture, indicating income inequality in the UK is lower than in some other EU countries but is still higher than the EU average.
+Data published by Eurostat gives a more positive picture, indicating income inequality in the UK is lower than in several other EU countries although it is slightly higher than the EU average.

 Commons Briefing papers CBP-7484